sanchitkhthpalia/Multiplayer_10-10_Unicode_Grid/README.md

 - Global state (grid, players, history) is kept in memory for simplicity.
 Swapping to Redis would involve replacing `state.ts` accesses.
 - If `TIMED_RESTRICTION_ENABLED=false`, each player can submit only once for the entire session.
 - If `HISTORY_MODE_ENABLED=false`, `/history` returns `{ enabled: false, history: [] }`.
+- **Setup Note**: By default, players can submit only once per session.
+To enable repeated submissions with a cooldown, set `TIMED_RESTRICTION_ENABLED=true` in your server environment variables.

 ## AI Assistance Disclosure

 Parts of this project were scaffolded and implemented with the assistance of an AI coding assistant (Windsurf).
 All code has been reviewed for clarity and correctness.

+## AI Tools Disclosure

+This project was partially built with the assistance of AI tools, including ChatGPT (for code explanations and documentation) and GitHub Copilot (for boilerplate suggestions).
+All final logic and architecture were reviewed and refined manually.